-A. Offering targeted behavioral support, that is, assisting their loved one – regardless of age – in the interruption of symptoms and maladaptive behaviors (anxiety, depression, an eating disorder, etc.), in the transition from stressful life events, and the increased engagement in health-focused behaviors
+A. Offering targeted behavioral support, that is, assisting their loved one – regardless of age – in the interruption of symptoms and maladaptive behaviors (anxiety, depression, OCD, addictions, an eating disorder, etc.), in the transition from stressful life events, and the increased engagement in health-focused behaviors

 C. Facilitating therapeutic apologies in order to help loved ones to let go of the weight of old pain/self-blame/self-stigma, and;

-This last step is necessary when these fears and obstacles interfere with the parent or caregiver’s ability to support their loved one.
-For example, some parents are afraid that engaging their child in the tasks of recovery and coping will lead the child to feel depressed or suicidal, or cause too much disruption for other family members.
-These unspoken fears can lead families to become stuck in unhelpful patterns (walking on eggshells, feeling resentful, etc).
-The “usual suspects” include the fears that their loved one will: 1) run away; 2) become depressed or suicidal and 3) move in with the other custodial parent (in the case of split-families).
-There are many other emotion blocks that can surface throughout the family’s journey.
-For example, parents may sometimes feel resentful that their child continues to struggle and this resentment can influence their helping behaviors.
-Other parents may feel helpless and without skills and thus find themselves relying on less-than optimal techniques to motivate behavior change.
+The “usual suspects” include the fears that if they tend to their their loved one's painful emotions or problematic behavior patterns, they might: 1) run away; 2) become depressed or suicidal and 3) move in with the other custodial parent (in the case of split-families).
+There are many other "emotion blocks" that can surface throughout a family’s journey to supporting their loved one to wellness.
+For example, caregivers may sometimes feel resentful that their loved one continues to struggle, and this resentment can influence their helping behaviors.
+Other caregivers may feel helpless and without skills and thus find themselves relying on less-than optimal techniques to try to motivate behavior change in the other.
 Support and specific skills training are sometimes necessary to release parents and caregivers from the shackles that keep them from feeling hopeful and secure in their helping roles.

 To join the clinician's EFFT newsletter, click here.